Localization of smooth p-power torsion representations of GL_2(Q_p): Category-theoretic background

 \subsubsection{Completion along an abelian subcategory}

-Suppose that $\cC_0 \hookrightarrow \cC$ is an abelian subcategory (i.e.\ a full subcategory which is also abelian and for which the inclusion is exact).
-Then we may apply the discussion of Section~\ref{subsubsec:pro-adjoints} to see that the induced inclusion $\Pro(\cC_0) \hookrightarrow \Pro(\cC)$ (which is evidently fully faithful, and by the discussions of~\eqref{subsubsec:equalizers} and~\eqref{subsubsec:finite colimits} is again exact) admits a left adjoint $\Pro(\cC) \to \Pro(\cC_0)$, which we refer to as the functor of {\em completion} of $\cC$ along~$\cC_0$, and which we denote by $X \mapsto \widehat{X}$.
+Suppose that $k_*: \cC_0 \hookrightarrow \cC$ is the inclusion of an exact abelian subcategory (i.e.\ $\cC_0$ is a full subcategory which is also abelian and for which the inclusion is exact).
+Then we may apply the discussion of Section~\ref{subsubsec:pro-adjoints} to see that the induced inclusion $k_* : \Pro(\cC_0) \hookrightarrow \Pro(\cC)$ (which is evidently fully faithful, and by the discussions of Sections~\ref{subsubsec:equalizers} and~\ref{subsubsec:finite colimits} is again exact) admits a left adjoint $\Pro(\cC) \to \Pro(\cC_0)$, which we refer to as the functor of {\em completion} of $\cC$ along~$\cC_0$, and which we denote by $X \mapsto \widehat{X}$.